-Our COVID-19: Recovery Response service is available to anyone who has been critically ill in hospital with COVID-19 and their family.
-We have created a ‘Recovery after Critical Illness’ guide for those who have been affected, which can be downloaded here and a ‘Returning to Work Following Critical Illness’ booklet, which can be downloaded here.
+Our COVID-19: Recovery Response service is available to anyone who has been affected by COVID-19.
+Download our ‘Recovery after Critical Illness’ guide here and a ‘Returning to Work Following Critical Illness’ booklet here.

 To contact our support team